J0J0HA/langmng/README.md

 Places a language selector in the specified element.

+### ``async langmng.preloadTranslationsForPage(pageId)``

+Loads all not yet cached translations of the specified page in all available languages.

+### ``async langmng.preloadTranslationsForLink(link)``

+Loads all not yet cached translations of the page found under the specified link in all available languages.
+The link can be relative or absolute.

 ### More

 You can find more functions in the source code.
 I have just not documented them yet.